GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.txt

  - Added the ability to sort posts, pages, and category links by their priority values in their admin pages.
  - Added additional validity checks for Map Gallery URIs.
 These changes trickle down to child themes as well.
+ - Modified instructional verbiage for Priority inputs and Category Links.

  = 3.2.0 =
 * Release September 14, 2018